AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 ### Step 1: Review the Existing Code

-Firstly, analyze the given tic-tac-toe game code.
-Understand the flow and functionality before proceeding with the refactoring.
+~~Firstly, analyze the given tic-tac-toe game code.
+Understand the flow and functionality before proceeding with the refactoring.~~

+Martina: After looking over the code, I can see several areas for improvement.
+The code is working, but it needs to be structured and organised properly.

 ### Step 2: Identify Components to Refactor